-To keep it simple, stupid, combox tracks bare minimum information about the files, stored in the combox directory, and depends on file system events to do the right thing when changes takes place in the combox directory.
+To "keep it simple, stupid", combox tracks bare minimum information about the files that are stored in the combox directory, depending on file system events to do the right thing when changes takes place in the combox directory.

-The only information that is stored in the combox data store, about a file in the combox directory is its SHA-512 hash; The SHA-512 hash of a file is enough information to detect changes in the file.
-In the data store, there also four dictionaries - file_moved, file_deleted, file_created, file_modified - which tracks the number of shards of a file that was moved/deleted/created/modified due the respective file being moved/deleted/created/modified on another computer; these four dictionaries are primarily used by the NodeDirMonitor to detect remote file movement/deletion/creation/modification and triggering file reconstruction from the encrypted shards at the right time.
+The only information that is stored in the combox data store with regards to a file in the combox directory is its SHA-512 hash.
+The SHA-512 hash of a file is enough information to detect changes in the file.
+In the data store, there are also four dictionaries - file\moved, file\deleted, file\created, file\modified - which track the number of shards of a file that were moved/deleted/created/modified due the respective file being moved/deleted/created/modified on another computer.
+These four dictionaries are primarily used by the NodeDirMonitor to detect remote file movement/deletion/creation/modification and triggering file reconstruction from the encrypted shards at the right time.

 The data store is a JSON file on the disk, stored by default at \$HOME/.combox/silo.db.
-The combox.silo.ComboxSilo4 is the sole interface to read from and write to the data store.
-The data store is primarily accessed and modified by the combox directory monitor (ComboxDirMonitor) and the node directory monitor (NodeDirMonitor) through a shared threading.Lock that ensures that only one entity5 can access/modify the database at a time.
+The combox.silo.ComboxSilo is the sole interface to read from and write to the data store.
+The data store is primarily accessed and modified by the combox directory monitor (ComboxDirMonitor) and the node directory monitor (NodeDirMonitor) through a shared threading.
+Lock that ensures that only one entity can access/modify the database at a time.